 - What lessons have we learned?

-I’m working alongside one of my best clients who has wonderful brief: make the lessons learned sessions inspiring, so people clamour to come to the debriefs and we truly learn as an organisation.
+One of my best clients has a wonderful brief: make the lessons learned sessions inspiring, so people clamour to come to the debriefs, and we truly learn as an organisation.

 We discussed what creates inspiring meetings.
 What really enables people to engage with one another and have relevant conversations?